amitjoy/amitjoy.github.com/_posts/2016-01-31-Array-Reification-I.md

 Is the code correct? <br />

-The aforementioned code will have a compilation error.
+No, it's not.
+It will result in a compilation error.

 {% highlight java %}
 Cannot create a generic array of T